Physiotherapists understand the shoulder and more importantly - how to get it better! The shoulder can hurt for many reasons.

 Acupuncture can be very useful when used alongside corrective tendon exercises.
 If functions to reduce pain by releasing endorphins, and may also have an effect on tissue healing.

 Remember, it is painful to move so there will be a change in movement habits and therefore compensated movements and muscle spasm.
 If we can resolve these issues we can get the shoulder moving correctly.
 The best way to rehabilitate a sensitive and dysfunctional tendon is to load it with exercise.
 We know this works well because the tendons are composed of ‘tenocytes’, to get the tenocytes back to a state where they not sensitive and able to tolerate loading without pain is to exercise them.
 Tendons get stronger through loading and through a mechanism called #Mechano-Transduction.
 It is essentially graduated movement and loading.
+Loading eventually needs to be HEAVY!
+This is the best way to get the tendon back to normal so dont be too surprised if you are asked to ramp up the weight.

 Not all need surgery and most will recover with appropriate exercise, manual therapy or other modalities.
 It is always best to try physiotherapy as a first port of call.
 However, if we feel it is not going to help we wont waste time and promptly refer you on.
 If you have an operation you need excercise to recover.
 Where there is total loss of strength in a particular direction then an operation is often indicated.
 However, this is dependent on several factors and will depend on the individual case.